 How to Protect Your Land From Wildfires

 With the escalating scale, frequency, and intensity of wildfires across the western United States, forest managers are placing greater emphasis on the imperative to mitigate hazardous fuels and restore fire-adapted ecosystems on forested lands.
 There are a few different practices that you can implement on your land to reduce the risk of wildfires, and being proactive is crucial.
-By grazing life stock, clearing vegetation, creating firebreaks, implementing controlled burns, and working with neighboring property owners
+By grazing livestock, clearing vegetation, creating firebreaks, implementing controlled burns, and working with neighboring property owners

 Graze Livestock